 Note: Rectal tissue biopsies (for PK) are required to be weighed.
 Site staff should weigh each cryovial and document the pre-collection weight on the LDMS Tracking Sheet.
 Following collection, site staff should obtain the post weight for each cryovial containing the biopsy and document the post weight on the LDMS Tracking Sheet.
-Complete details can be found in SSP section 10 Laboratory considerations.
+Complete details can be found in the Laboratory Considerations SSP section.

-8.5.7 Documenting Rectal Exam Findings
+9.5.3.2 Documenting Rectal Exam Findings

-All rectal exam, anoscopic findings and those noted during the flexible sigmoidoscopy should be documented using the Anorectal Exam CRF.
+All rectal exam findings, including findings noted during the anoscopy and flexible sigmoidoscopy, should be documented using the Anorectal Exam CRF.